 As it says on the Drops website: “Drops is the new and fun way to learn a language that combines engaging word games with beautiful design.
 It has developed a cult following and become the fastest-growing language learning app in the world.”
 Specifically designed to keep you engaged with your learning, it is currently available in over 33 languages.
 Pick the language that you want to learn and have fun!

 About the Author: Nathalie Serieys is a qualified English and Spanish to French translator.
-She offers French language services to a wide range of organisations and industries and helps them develop successful communications strategies intended to reach a French-speaking audience.
+She offers French language services to a wide range of organizations and industries and helps them develop successful communications strategies intended to reach a French-speaking audience.
 Find out more about Nathalie and her services on her website or LinkedIn profile.

 Drops: the new way to easily learn a language that combines engaging and fun word games with beautiful design.
 Learn more than 41 languages with fun, visual games.
 Try the fastest-growing language app in the world for free on iOS or Android.